luisblazquezm/USAL-SUEM-projects/README.md

 # Classification models study

-Final project of the subject "Embedded and Mobile Ubiquitous Systems" from the Master in Computer Engineering of the University of Salamanca.
+Final project based on the implementation of the laberynth game and a security alarm system using Kinetis Boards of the subject "Embedded and Mobile Ubiquitous Systems" from the Master in Computer Engineering of the University of Salamanca.

 ## Authors
 <table>